apache/apisix-website/website/docs/general/blog-contributing-guide.md

 ##### authors

-Use this field when the blog is co-authored by two or more people to give credit to both the authors. `authors` field is composed of the following fields.
+This is a required field to be used when the blog is co-authored by two or more people to give credit to both the authors. `authors` field is composed of the following fields.

 - `authors.name`: authors' names in plain text, for example: `name: "John Doe"`.
 - `authors.title`: author's title in plain text, for example: `title: "Technical Writer"`.